feugy/melodie/README.md

 - Initially, albums & artists id where hash of their names.
 It was very convenient to keep a list of artist's albums just by storing album names in artist's `linked` array.
 UI would infer ids by applying the same hash.
   However, it is common to see albums with same name from different artists (like "Greatest hits").
   To mitigate this issue, I had to make album's id out of album name and album artist (when defined).
 This ruined the hash convention, and I had to replace all "links" by proper references (id + name).
 Now UI does not infer ids anymore.

+- For system notifications, document.hidden and visibilityChange are too weak because they only notice when the app is minimized/restored

 musings on watch & diff